-The cumulative changes since designation attributable to changes in credit risk are \$Nil (2011 and 2010: \$Nil).
-The Group estimates the credit-risk related change in fair value on a residual basis, as the difference between fair value-changes specifically attributable to interest rates and foreign exchange rates and the total change in fair value.
+in credit risk are \$ Nil (2012: Nil).
+The Group estimates the credit-risk related change in fair value on a residual basis, as the difference between fair value changes specifically attributable to the appropriate benchmark interest rates and the total change in fair value.
 At year-end the estimate shows an insignificant change attributable to credit risk.

-The total undiscounted amount repayable at maturity in respect of the loan, converted at year-end exchange rates is \$7,755,000 (2011: \$8,055,000; 2010: \$8,285,000), equivalent to a difference between the carrying amount and the amount repayable of \$195,000 (2011: \$165,000; 2010: \$95,000).
+The total undiscounted amount repayable at maturity in respect of the loan, converted at year-end exchange rates is \$7,755,000 (2012: \$8,055,000), equivalent to a difference between the carrying amount and the amount repayable of \$195,000 (2012: \$165,000).